yesbit/ERC1973-Projects/submissions/CarMarketPlace.md

 Low fee transaction validation.
 Payments are instant and don’t require any intermediary.

-When a seller buy a car >= 500.000 $.
+When a seller buy a car >= 100.000 $.
 They can join nodes of ERC 1973 and can receive rewards.
 This reward will incentive the revenue of car company.

+A sample of rewards distribution is as per below based on 100% value of the car they bought for each round:

+6th Month (10 participants) - Rewards per participant: 10% (100%/10)

+12th Month (20 participants) - Rewards per participant: 5% (100%/20)

+18th Month (50 participants) - Rewards per participant: 2% (100%/50)

+24th Month (100 participants) - Rewards per participant: 1% (100%/100)

 # Related Links